neusta-integrate/semantic-versioning/README.md

 - Make changes in a separate branch and create a pull request to merge these changes into the `main` branch.
 - Once the pull request is merged, the `publish-semantic-release.yml` GitHub Action will automatically run, handling the semantic versioning and publishing the package to NPM.

+### Enforcing Angular Commit Message Conventions
+Use `@open4business/commit-rules` to ensure that your commit messages follow the Angular Commit Message Conventions format.
+This is crucial for the `semantic-release` tool to correctly determine version bumps.

 ## Best Practices
-- Regularly update `@open4business/semantic-versioning` to benefit from the latest features and improvements.
+- Regularly update `@open4business/semantic-versioning` and `@open4business/commit-rules` to benefit from the latest features and improvements.
 - Follow the [Angular Commit Message Conventions](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#-commit-message-format) format strictly to ensure accurate semantic versioning.

 ## Support and Contributions